Lymphatic Massage Del Mar

 The incisions associated with larger surgeries has an added healing process.

-Lymph vessels are severed do to the incision.
-Fluids can no longer cross the break so it is essential to move the fluids to the nearest open vessels and nodes.
-The lymphatic system has built with in it many back up systems to accommodate this disruption.
+Lymph vessels are severed due to the incision.
+Fluids can no longer cross the break, so it is essential to move the fluids to the nearest open vessels and nodes.
+The lymphatic system has built within it many backup systems to accommodate this disruption.

 A tummy tuck may build a bubble of fluids which linger right above the incision.
 This is addressed by directing the fluids around the incision and towards the nearest nodes.

 Cancer, Orthopedic Surgeries etc.

 MLD's application to these surgeries follows the same path.

 Consult your Physician as to the recommended onset of treatment.

 Treatment series for Liposuction/Plastic Surgery